reactivemarbles/DynamicData/README.md

 ```
 Now you can connect to the cache using ```myObservableCache.Connect()``` which creates an observable change set meaning that whenever there is change to ```myObservableCache``` a notification is transmitted.

-Exactly like the observable list an start composing sophisticated observations.
+Exactly like the observable list you can now start composing sophisticated observations.
 For example if the cache is a cache of trades you can do this
 ```csharp
 var mySubscription = myObservableList
 					.Filter(t=>trade.Status == TradeStatus.Live)